enova003/cs432-assignments-ODU/HW4/HW4-report.md

 Q: Which file type had the most URLs?
 Were you surprised by this?

 A. The file type that had the most URLs was CSS.
 There are 120 CSS URLs.
 No this did not surprise me.
-CSS is a very important component of web development, and considering that all webpages were very well designed, I expected there to be quite a bit of CSS URLs.
+CSS is a very important component of web development, and considering that all webpages I picked to use were very well designed, I expected there to be quite a bit of CSS URLs.

 # References
 * Bar Graph Maker, <https://virtualscienceteachers.org/bar-graph-maker/>